IADR Hatton Competition and Awards

 The IADR Hatton Competition is designed to provide an opportunity for the best junior investigators from all IADR Divisions and Sections to present their research at the annual IADR General Session.
 Of these international competitors, up to six (6) may receive monetary prizes and commemorative plaques in the junior and senior categories.

 Each candidate who participates will receive prepaid IADR meeting registration, as well as monetary prizes awarded to the six (6) winners of the Competition.
-The Competition will be held on Tuesday, March 12, 2024.
-Travel funds and accommodations are TBD.
+The Competition will be held on Tuesday, March 24, 2026.
+IADR will funding pre-paid meeting registration, 4 nights hotel stay to be arranged by IADR, and $1,000 travel stipend to IADR Hatton Competitors.

 Applications Open: